dsergio/rtree-java/README.md

 ## Usage
 The default max children count is 4.
 The default max item count is 4.
-If an RTree already exists, it has these set already, it will use the value in the DynamoDB table, not in the command line argument.
+If an RTree already exists, it has these set already, it will use the value in the metadata table (either DynamoDB or other storage configuration), not in the command line argument.

-Compile: `mvn package`
+To Compile: `mvn package`

 ## Run GUI
-java Tester gui [treeName] [optional maxChildren] [optional maxItems] E.g. Java Tester gui tree1
+`java Tester gui [treeName] [optional maxChildren] [optional maxItems]` e.g. `Java Tester gui tree1`

 ## Insert CLI and GUI
-java Tester cli [treeName] [inputFile] [number of inserts] [optional maxChildren] [optional maxItems] E.g. Java Tester cli cloudtree28 ./wa_cities 100 8 8
+`java Tester cli [treeName] [inputFile] [number of inserts] [optional maxChildren] [optional maxItems]` e.g. `Java Tester cli cloudtree28 ./wa_cities 100 8 8`

 ## Using the GUI